unioslo/zabbix-cli/docs/guide/migration.md

 ### New configuration file format

 The configuration file is now in [TOML](https://toml.io/en/) format.
-The old `.conf`-file format is still supported, but is deprecated and will generate a warning when used.
+The old `.conf` format is deprecated but can still be loaded.
+Old configs generate a warning when used.
 See [configuration](/guide/configuration) for more information on the new format.
 There is currently no automatic migration of the old configuration file to the new format.

 ### New default configuration file location